 No alignment of interest

-When I make an investment in stocks I prefer to invest alongside owner-operators who has skin in the game.
-If the manager makes a mistake he suffers just as much as I do.
-Most platforms make their money by allocating loans and perhaps take a cut of the interests paid by the borrower.
+When I invest in stocks I prefer to invest alongside owner-operators who has skin in the game.
+If the manager makes a mistake, he suffers just as much as I do.
+Most platforms make their money by allocating loans and perhaps take a cut of the interest paid by the borrower.
 But they share no risk in the principal.
 Thus their interests are not the same as yours.
 The platform makes most of their money by providing loans, and quantity over quality might be their preferred action.
 Successful lending requires discipline because this is a very cyclical business..

 On some platforms, you have additional risk toward the loan originator.
 How is this possible?
-One of the biggest European platforms is basically just a “broker” and provides investments into loan originators from all over the world.
+One of the biggest European platforms is basically just a “broker” and provides investments into loan originators worldwide.
 That means you have two platform risks.
 If the loan originator goes belly up, you will face losses as if the platform itself went bankrupt.

-Platform risk is for real.
-At least three UK platforms have either gone bankrupt or winding down voluntarily.
-The platforms will consolidate and just a few will survive as independent platforms.
+Platform risk is real.
+At least three UK platforms have either gone bankrupt or winded down voluntarily.
+The platforms will consolidate, and just a few will survive as independent platforms.

 Crowdfunding means investing in assets that are very hard to dispose of.
 If you for example invest in a consumer loan with five years of payback time, you have to wait for the loan to mature or to sell on the secondary market.
 Several platforms have secondary markets, but they are illiquid unless you sell at a discount (loss).
 You are basically stuck for five years waiting for the borrower to pay back the principal.

 Somehow my return does not correspond to the return advertised on the platforms.
 In some of the platforms, my return was substantially lower than claimed as average for the platform, even though I diversified to hundreds of loans.
 In other words, there is reason to believe the expected return is exaggerated.